Monday 3 March 1941

 Convoy HG 55 departs from Gibraltar.

 Royal Navy corvette HMS Begonia (K 66, Lt.
-Thomas A. R. Muir) and escort destroyer HMS Liddesdale (L100) are commissioned, minesweeping trawler HMS Inchcolm and corvette Alysse are launched, and destroyer HMS Holcombe is laid down.
+Thomas A. R. Muir) and the escort destroyer HMS Liddesdale (L100) are commissioned, minesweeping trawler HMS Inchcolm and corvette Alysse are launched, and destroyer HMS Holcombe is laid down.

 U-125 (Kapitänleutnant Günther Kuhnke) is commissioned.